|n/a||Status LU: established. 1st record: ?|

 Report the species

-→ Report Leiobunum to the National Museum of Natural History.
+→ Report Leiobunum sp. to the National Museum of Natural History.

 Since probably 2000, a completely unknown harvestman started its quick expansion through Central Europe.
 The species could be classified in the genus Leiobunum, but is different from other European species.
-It is assumed that it arrived with ships from oversea, probably reaching the Netherlands first.
-It is still unknown where exactly it came from.
-1
+It has been named provisionally as Leiobunum sp. (sensu Wijnhoven et al. 2007).
+It is assumed that it arrived with ships from overseas, probably reaching the Netherlands first.
+It is still unknown exactly where it came from (Wijnhoven et al. 2007).

 - Ries, C., A. Arendt, C. Braunert, S. Christian, A. Dohet, A. Frantz, G. Geimer, M. Hellers, J. A. Massard, X. Mestdagh, R. Proess, N. Schneider & M. Pfeiffenschneider, 2017.
 Environmental impact assessment and black, watch and alert list classification after the ISEIA Protocol of invertebrates in Luxembourg.
 Bull.
 Soc.
 Nat. luxemb.
 119: 63-70.
 [PDF 360 KB]